Tom Felton: 2001–2011: Harry Potter series and recognition

-In 1999, auditions were held for Harry Potter and the Philosopher's Stone, the film adaptation of J. K. Rowling's novel of the same name.
-Felton had not read the books at the time of the auditions, and originally read of the roles of Harry Potter and Ron Weasley before ultimately being cast as Draco Malfoy, the "enemy .. who will do anything, and plenty besides, to be sure his house places first."
+In 1999, auditions were held for Harry Potter and the Philosopher's Stone, the film adaptation of J. K. Rowling's novel Harry Potter and the Philosopher's Stone.
+Felton had not read the books at the time of the auditions, and originally read of the roles of Harry Potter and Ron Weasley before ultimately being cast as Draco Malfoy.
 Harry Potter and the Philosopher's Stone was released in 2001 to critical and commercial success.
 The film was praised for its casting, including Felton's; one critic called his performance "the personification of upper-class insolence."